sci-wms/sci-wms/README.md

 in Apache or nginx to the gunicorn server because I think its better setup to handle the kinds of requests the server sees.

+###Change password for default user:

+The default username is "*sciwmsuser*" and its password is "*sciwmspassword*".
+So, the first thing you should do is login to the administration utility and change the password or remove the default user and create a new one for yourself.

+The admin page can be found here:   http://server:port/admin

 ##Description of Styles Parameter: